Common questions we always get asked is how should I prepare for my puppy or what should I buy for them?

 How do I make one of your puppies a part of my family?

 -The first thing is to make sure you have read the website in its entirety.
 I work very hard to provide useful information for you as well as our policies are on these pages.
 For sure check out the Purchasing/Pricing page and the Puppy Benefits page.

 -Lastly place a deposit on the puppy of your choice to hold it.

 Is my deposit refundable?

 -No, your deposit isn’t refundable but is transferable to another litter or another puppy for up to a year.

 If I have a deposit down on a puppy how and when do I pick mine out?

-– Puppy picks will begin at 4 weeks beginning with first pick and it will go down the line till all picks have been made.
+– Puppy picks will begin at 6 weeks beginning with first pick and it will go down the line till all picks have been made.
 Each person will be given a day to make their decision on their puppy and we must know your pick by 12am EST. Due to the fact that we normally have several people in line to pick their puppy if you do not have your pick in on time you will forfeit your spot.
-Because of our policy that we don’t allow visits until 6 weeks of age we will have at least 2 sets of pictures but possibly more and a video if wanted to help make the decision.
-I am always happy to answer any questions about coats or personality preferences but understand their coats don’t start coming in good till about 6 weeks so it will be my best guess from past experience.
+We will have a meet and greet day for puppy picks.
+If you are unable to make it to meet and greet you will pick from pictures and I will try to have a video also.
+I am always happy to answer any questions about coats or personality preferences.

 What are the best treats for my puppy?